The Dairy at

 HOW TO PURCHASE?

-Our fresh raw goat milk is delivered weekly and availble for purchase at two retail farm stores:
+Our fresh raw goat milk is delivered weekly and availble for purchase at two local farm stores:

 Eubanks Farm Supply